djipco/webmidi/website/api/classes/Output.md

 Clears all messages that have been queued but not yet delivered.

-Warning: this method has been defined in the specification but has not been implemented yet.
+**Warning**: this method has been defined in the specification but has not been implemented yet.
 As soon as browsers implement it, it will work.

 You can check out the current status of this feature for Chromium (Chrome) here: https://bugs.chromium.org/p/chromium/issues/detail?id=471798